etowahadams/EditRBatch/README.md

 If you select the ab1 files in the `demo_data/ab1_files` folder and the `demo_data/230105_ExampleData_Key.xlsx` file, you should see the following output, which shows the results of the EditR analysis for each sample:

 ![Demo Output](image.png)

+It should take less than 5 minutes generate the output.

 ## License